- Oregon State Senator, 1975-1995.

 About Sen. Trow

+Active in the Democratic Party politics from his time in Colorado, Trow ran for the Oregon Senate in 1970.
+He lost the race, and ran again in 1974.
 Impressed by the iconic Oregon politician Wayne Morse, Trow adopted his views on working for the public interest and served in the Oregon Senate.
-He represented District 18 from 1975-2003.
-Trow merged his two interests into his legislative career, serving on both the Education and Ways and Means committees.
+From 1975-2003, he represented District 18.
+He merged his two interests, history and education, into his legislative career.
+He served on both the Education and Ways and Means committees.

-Having served in the legislature for decades, Trow shares his insights on the thorny topic of partisanship in the legislature and how to overcome that barrier.
-Officially retired, Cliff Trow continues his work in education and history through the Lifelong Learning Association, the Corvallis Benton Country Library and the Benton County Historical Society.
+Having served in the legislature for decades, Trow shares his insights on the thorny topic of partisanship in the legislature.
+He discusses how to overcome that barrier.
+Officially retired, he continues his work in education and history.
+He serves with the Lifelong Learning Association, the Corvallis Benton Country Library and the Benton County Historical Society.